Buying Guides

 Best Standing Desk (Compact)

-At 40 inches wide, this is the smallest electric standing desk we found that doesn't feel like a compromise.
-The 24-inch depth — five inches deeper than SHW's fixed 40-inch desk — provides real workspace for a monitor and keyboard at standing height.
+40 inches wide and it's still a real standing desk.
+The 24-inch depth — five inches deeper than SHW's fixed 40-inch desk — gives you actual workspace for a monitor and keyboard at standing height.
+That depth difference matters more than it sounds.

-Four memory presets let you save your preferred sitting and standing positions and switch between them with one button press.
-The center drawer hides pens, cables, and small accessories.
-Lockable caster wheels make it easy to reposition the desk between rooms, then lock in place for stability.
+Four memory presets save your sitting and standing positions.
+One button to switch.
+The center drawer hides cables and small accessories.
+Lockable caster wheels let you roll the desk between rooms, then lock down for stability.

-Who it's for: Standing desk converts who need to fit in a 42-44 inch space.
-The wheels make it a good option for multi-use rooms where the desk needs to move.
+Who it's for: You want a standing desk but your space tops out at 42–44 inches.
+The wheels are a bonus in multi-use rooms where the desk needs to move.

-Watch out for: 110 lb weight capacity limits you to a single monitor, laptop, and accessories — no heavy dual-arm setups.
-The wheel-based design trades some stability for mobility; heavier typing can produce slight movement if the wheels aren't fully locked.
+Watch out for: 110 lb capacity means a single monitor, laptop, and accessories — no heavy dual-arm setups.
+The wheel design trades some stability for mobility.
+Lock all four wheels or you'll feel it when you type.

 ErGear 47-Inch Electric Standing Desk — Best for Two Monitors